Quick Summary

 What are the Challenges of Manual Traceability Analysis

-Tools That Support Different Types of Traceability Analysis
+Which Tools Support Different Types of Traceability Analysis?

 The challenges of manual traceability analysis become more pronounced as projects grow, which is why many teams adopt dedicated Jira test management tools such as AIO Tests, Xray, or TestRail.
 These platforms link requirements, test cases, defects, and design elements in one centralized system, creating a continuous view of traceability across the project.